The Chef Patron

 If you’re new to the hospitality industry, you may not yet know about all the different ranks in the kitchen hierarchy.
 While a dishwasher (also called an escuelerie , plongeur) and kitchen porter are at the bottom, a chef patron is at the very top.

-For most chefs, becoming a chef patron is the pinnacle of their career, giving them creative freedom to produce the restaurant experience they’ve always wanted to offer.
+For most chef’s this is the pinnacle of their career, giving them creative freedom to produce the restaurant experience they’ve always wanted to offer.

 What exactly is the role, what do they do, and what do they get paid?